PartMan7/PS-Client/README.md

 ## Credits
 Written by PartMan7.
-Many thanks to Ecuacion for the base connection logic, and many others (Morfent, NotBlizzard, and LegoFigure11, to name a few) for earlier assistance.
+Many thanks to Ecuacion for the base connection logic.

 ### To-Do